patriczeq/MyDom/README.md

 It's shortcut of `document.querySelector("body")`, so it native support default prototypes/object getters & setters.

 Library has predefined jQuery like prototypes like `css`,`attr` or `html` (see bellow).
-Thesee prototypes are usually getters/setters for selector.
+These prototypes are usually getters/setters for selector.
 When U use setter functionality, object returns back itself (U can continue with prototypes).

 It supports classes `MyDom(".foo")`, ids `MyDom("#bar")`, props `MyDom("[foo='bar']")` and HTMLElements itself.